-As noted in response to Question 3, there is a growing body of evidence to show that young people who are exposed to smoking imagery in films are at increased risk of smoking initiation.
+There is an ever increasing body of evidence to show that young people who are exposed to smoking imagery in films are at increased risk of smoking initiation.
 Consequently the long term impacts of this policy change are likely to be even greater on children than on production staff.